The ‘side hustle’ culture: Is this the new norm?

-Whether it’s to earn a bit of extra cash, or to keep up a hobby, it’s becoming more and more common for individuals in full-time employment to take on a ‘side hustle’ to complement their day job.
-1 in 4 Brits, in fact, as suggested by recent research .
+Whether it’s to earn a bit of extra cash or to keep up a hobby, it’s becoming more and more common for individuals in full-time employment to take on a ‘side hustle’ to complement their day job.
+1 in 4 Brits do so, in fact, according to recent research .

 Usually flexible in nature, these secondary projects can take many forms, from freelance work to selling handicrafts.
 And, while some do it to fulfil a dream of being their own boss, a side hustle doesn’t need to be a fully-fledged money-earner to serve a purpose.
 Side hustles can offer all sorts of benefits beyond the financial incentive, such as personal development and the opportunity to test the water in other industries, without sacrificing a job or steady pay cheque.

-To gain a bit more insight into the growing ‘side hustle’ culture, we surveyed ‘side hustlers’ from a variety of industries and age-groups to find out what drives them to take on extra work beyond their full-time gig.
+To gain a bit more insight into the growing side hustle culture, we surveyed hustlers from a variety of industries and age groups to find out what drives them to take on extra work beyond their full-time gig.
 Here’s what we unearthed.

 The average ‘side hustler’ works an extra 6-15 hours a week